codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 You need to enter the following:

 * *Display Name* - shown as application name in OKTA.
-* *client id* - your OKTA application client ID (see below).
+* *Client ID* - your OKTA application client ID (see below).
-* client secret* - your OKTA application client secret (see below).
+* *Client secret* - your OKTA application client secret (see below).
-* Client Host - your OKTA organization url (e.g `https://<company>.okta.com`).
+* *Client Host* - your OKTA organization url (e.g `https://<company>.okta.com`).
 Keep in mind you don’t copy it from the admin view (e.g. `https://<company>-admin.okta.com`) because it’ll not work.
 * *Access Token* (optional) - OKTA API token that will be used to sync groups and users from OKTA to Codefresh.
-The token can be generated in OKTA by going to the security tab->API (see below).
-Read-only access permissions is needed.
+The token can be generated in OKTA by going to the Security tab -> API -> Tokens (see below).
+Read-only access permissions are needed.
 * *App ID* - your Codefresh application ID in your OKTA organization that will be used to sync groups and users from OKTA to Codefresh.
-This ID can be taken by navigating to your Codefresh APP in OKTA and copy it from the URL (see below).
+This ID can be taken by navigating to your Codefresh APP in OKTA and copying it from the URL (see below).

 {% include image.html
 lightbox="true"